 Step 5: Keep Track of Everything

 Record each conversion’s date, amount, and when it’s ready to pull out.
-My free Roth Conversion Ladder tool makes this super easy, just like our free financial tools for savvy savers.
+My free Roth conversion ladder tool makes this super easy, just like our free financial tools for savvy savers.

 Step 6: Keep It Going